HYF-Class21/agile-development-group1-all-about-trees/planning/user-personas.md

   environment. she found All about trees an excellent platform to increase awareness about importance of the trees.

-## Luke
+## Force ranger

 - **Bio**: Luke is a forest ranger.
 He has been working in this job for 7 years.
-- **Needs/Goals**: Luke wants to learn more about different types of trees and how they change between seasons to better preserve them.
+- **Needs/Goals**: user wants to learn more about different types of trees and how they change between seasons to better preserve them.
-- **Frustrations**: He works at park and visitors don;t have any information about trees and how to protect them.
+- **Frustrations**: He works at park and visitors don't have any information about trees and how to protect them.
-- **Scenario 1**: after working in the park for many years, Luke is looking for a fun way to teach visitors about different types of trees and how to care and protect the parc and all the plants on it.
-Luke think All about trees will provide required information regarding this matter and he can find links to share it with other visitors in the park.
+- **Scenario 1**: after working in the park for many years, he is looking for a fun way to teach visitors about different types of trees and how to care and protect the parc and all the plants on it.
+He thinks "All About Trees" will provide required information regarding this matter and he can find links to share it with other visitors in the park.